Sheikh-H/VenTory-Inventory-Manager/README.md

 * Python 3.10+
 * pip
 * Virtual environment
-* Cloudinary account for image uploads
+* Cloudinary account for image uploads if image functionality is being tested

 ---